+5.15.
 Government plays a very dominant role in the Tobago economy.
-Government expenditure accounts for approximately 75 per cent of all expenditures in Tobago in contrast to 15 per cent in Trinidad.
-The Tobago House of Assembly is the primary employer in Tobago employing approximately 54.9 per cent of all paid employees in Tobago compared with a national average of 33.9 per cent.8
+Government expenditure accounts for approximately 75 per cent of all expenditures in Tobago, in contrast to 15 per cent in Trinidad.
+The Tobago House of Assembly is the primary

-The evidence has shown that, in Tobago, government investment acts as a significant catalyst for private sector investments, that is, government spending "crowds in" rather than "crowds out" private sector investment on the island.
-To illustrate, the hotel and guest house construction boom in the south-western part of the island in the early 1990s was spurred on by government investment in the deep-water harbour, and the extension of the runway at the Crown Point Airport.
-What this illustrates is that despite the importance of the tourism industry to Tobago, the Tobago economy is heavily dependent on government spending.
-The implication of this is that any reduction in government spending in Tobago would adversely affect the employment and economic climate on the island, and can seriously undermine the process of fiscal decentralization.
+- employer in Tobago employing approximately 54.9 per cent of all paid employees in Tobago compared with a national average of 33.9 per cent8. - 5.16.
+The evidence has shown that, in Tobago, government investment acts a significant catalyst for private sector investments.
+That is, government spending "crowd in" rather than "crowd out" private sector investment on the island.
+To illustrate, the hotel and guest house construction boom in the south-western part of the island in the early 1990's was spurred on by government investment in the deep-water harbour and the extension of the runway at the Crown Point Airport.
+What all this illustrates is that despite the importance of the tourism industry to Tobago, the Tobago economy is heavily depended on government spending.
+The implication of this is that any reduction in government spending in Tobago would adversely affect the employment and economic climate on the island and can seriously undermine the process of fiscal decentralization.

-5.2.2.
 Foreign Investment and Real Estate Investment Trusts (REIT)

-In 1990, the government of Trinidad and Tobago in an effort to stimulate foreign direct investment in the oil and gas industry passed the Foreign Investment Act, which repealed the Alien's Land holding Act that previously restricted foreign ownership of lands.
-The implication of this is that it led to increased pricing of land beyond the means of the average Tobagonian.
-In some places such as Pleasant Prospect and Englishman's Bay, foreigners now own the entire commune.
-Acts such as these further strengthen the case for greater fiscal decentralization and fiscal autonomy to the Tobago House of Assembly, given that the impact on Tobago can be different to the supposed national interest, as the policy decision may affect Tobago as a sub-region quite adversely.
-In an effort to deal with this problem, the Tobago House of Assembly has stated in its 2006 Budget its intention to establish a Real Estate Investment Trust (REIT).
+5.17.
+In 1990 the government of Trinidad and Tobago in an effort to stimulate foreign direct investment in the oil and gas industry passed the Foreign Investment Act which repealed the Alien's Land holding Act that previously restricted foreign ownership of lands.
+The implication of this is that it led to increased pricing of land beyond the means of the average Tobagonians.
+In some places such as Pleasant Prospect and Englishman's Bay, foreigners own the entire commune.
+Acts such as these further strengthens the case for greater fiscal decentralization and fiscal autonomy to the Tobago House of Assembly because here you have a situation where a policy decision supposedly taken in the national interest, affects Tobago as a sub-region quite adversely.
+In an effort to deal with this problem the Tobago House of Assembly has stated in its 2006 Budget its intention to establish a Real Estate Investment Trust (REIT).
 The operational details of this are still being worked out with a major financial institution in the country.
 However, it calls for the strategic purchase of key estates in Tobago.